ben854719/ben854719.github.io/README.md

 Hackathon 2024: NASA Space Apps Challenge_Hackalthon_2024.pdf

-Hackathon 2025 (AI Thinker Ottawa - Build  to Convert):
+Hackathon 2025 (AI Tinkeres Ottawa - Build  to Convert):

 Our team has launched a website offering affordable meal plan subscriptions, supported by an Avatar Agentic AI that allows users to ask questions about the price of the meals in English or French.